massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 >
 >
 > - If they don't flow well together,
->     - add contextual text info as visually hidden text, or
+>     - add contextual text info as visually hidden text, like this:
 >
 >		```
 > 		<button type="button">